ktangco/Getting_Cleaning_Data_Project/CodeBook.md

 6. 'Reqd_Data' was then grouped by Subject and Activity.
 For each Subject and Activity, the mean of each of the selected measurements was taken, and then saved into a filed called 'tidy_data.txt'.

 7. Can read 'tidy_data.txt' using the read_table() command using default settings.

-8. This is probably not the most efficient way to clean the data, but it does the job :)  Any suggestions for improvements are always welcome.

 #### FINAL DATA: tidy_data.txt ####